XNET-Foundation/xnet-rewards-api/README.md

 - Check if environment variables are set correctly
 - Test connection to Google Sheets API
 - Display available sheets and their GIDs
+- Test access to Data Rewards, Bonus Rewards, and PoC Rewards sheets
-- Attempt to read sample data
+- Attempt to read sample data from all three sheets

 If you encounter any issues, the script will provide detailed error information to help troubleshoot.